marcodb26/TabMania/README-DEV.md

 * Call `tmUtils.showStorage()` to get a full view of all chrome.storage variables currently set.
 * Call `tmUtils.clearStorage()` in the background page console to reset all persisted state to default
+  - Optional permissions might get reset, but Chrome keeps his cache of what was already granted and won't request permission to the user again

 * Call `popupDockerBg.showState()` in the background page console to find the state of the popup (docked or undocked)